merative/acd-containers/src/pages/installing/installing.md

 #### Option 2: Service account pull secret installation

-To add the pull secret to individual operand service accounts:
+To add the pull secret to individual ACD operand service accounts:

 1. Create a secret